 Energy and Matter: North Atlantic Chlorophyll (1997-2006)

 The Sea-Viewing Wide Field-of-View Sensor (SeaWiFS) instrument aboard the Seastar satellite collected ocean data for more than a decade.
 By monitoring the color of reflected light via satellite, scientists can determine chlorophyll concentrations, indicating how successfully plant life is photosynthesizing.
 Ocean chlorophyll concentration is essentially a measurement of the successful growth of microscopic plants, called phytoplankton.
-Dark blue represents areas where phytoplankton are scarce often due to lack of nutrients.
-Greens and reds, on the other hand, indicate an abundance of phytoplankton, which often correlates with nutrient-rich areas.
-These can include coastal regions where cold water rises from the seafloor and near the mouths of rivers.

 Credit: NASA Scientific Visualization Studio, The SeaWiFS Project and GeoEye.
 NOTE: All SeaWiFS images and data are for research and educational use only.
 All commercial use of SeaWiFS data must be coordinated with GeoEye (http://www.geoeye.com).
 Data provided by: Norman Kuring (NASA/GSFC)